-Erm, no. Short hairs become tangled in carpeting and usually need extra assistance to come out than specs of dust and dirt.
+Erm, no. Short hairs become tangled in carpeting and usually need more assistance to come out than specs of dust and dirt.
 A little more brushing is required to release hairs effectively.
 And, yes, you want the suction that can pull up all the little critters that live on the pet hair too.
 (We’re not kidding.)

 One thing you do need to be vigilant with when you have both a pet and a robot vacuum is the maintenance of the latter.
-Per hair can clog the brushes, dust receptacles, and filters - and you’ll soon find that a weekly clean of your cleaner will keep it in good condition for a longer time.
+Pet hair can clog the brushes, dust receptacles, and filters - and you’ll soon find that a weekly clean of your cleaner will keep it in good condition for a longer time.

 What programming features make a real difference?